|

 claws removed and their baby canines removed. (the second canines will

-grow back) With the claws, it made it very difficult to feed them..
+grow back) With the claws, it was a little more difficult to

 Sybil was more aggressive than Benny was..
-I believe this was due to the
+This was due to the

 way they were pulled from their mother..
 However, they did not scratch for